 Dr. Mack and Family Dentistry of Bellevue are committed to continuing and dental health education—there are always new things to learn.
 We share two articles each month in our blog related to dentistry and oral health, with topics ranging from actual dental procedures to technology to nutrition to the latest DIY dental trends.
 Feel free to read, share, and join the conversation.

-| (402) 291-4468They say not everything natural is good for you.
+Continue Reading »They say not everything natural is good for you.
 Nature has many poisons that humans have experimented with and learned the hard way to avoid.
 We’ve learned that tobacco is a popular plant that can do a number on your health.
 Using tobacco is a personal and communal practice that can be hard to avoid,… (Read More)

 Continue Reading »Family Dentistry of Bellevue has been thinking about how much things have changed in the world of dentistry since today’s grandparents were growing kids themselves.
 Grandparents today are often very involved in the daily lives of their grandchildren—they may live close by, provide financial assistance, or assume childcare responsibilities for working parents.
 Since oral hygiene… (Read More)